Older blond White woman in grey blazer arms crossed, standing against chalkboard

 Emily Davies, a suffragist and feminist, and Barbara Bodichon, an educationalist and artist, worked with other feminists to raise money to purchase a house just two miles from Cambridge, England, to use as a base to provide education to women.
 In 1873, that house became an all-women’s school known as Girton College, the first residential college for women in Britain.
 But it wouldn’t be until 1948 that Girton would be granted full college status by the University of Cambridge.
 Today, Griton remains one of the constituent colleges of Cambridge and became coeducational in 1976.

-Related: Would a Women’s College Be the Right Fit for You?
+Related: How to Know if a Women's College Is Right for You

 Fanny Jackson Coppin was an emancipated slave born in 1837.
 After she was freed, she became one of the first black women to graduate with a college degree from Oberlin College.
 She was a teacher of Latin, Greek, and math before becoming the principal of the Institute for Colored Youth in Philadelphia.
 She held this position for almost 40 years and dedicated her career to helping Black students.
 She even eliminated the school's tuition to make education more accessible for students and included vocational training in the school’s curriculum.
 After her retirement in 1902, she and her husband moved to Cape Town, South Africa, to pursue missionary work.